amgarton47/CS62data-structures/CompressedTable_Text_Assignment/project/README.md

 * `currentValue()`,
 * `addFirst()`, `addLast()`, `removeFirst()`, `removeLast()`, `getFirst()`, `getLast()`, `addAfterCurrent(Object value)`, and `removeCurrent()`.

 Detailed specifications for these methods can be found in the provided code.
+For most of the methods we have provided pre-conditioins and post-conditions.
+Pre-conditions are assumed to be true before the method is called.
+If these are not true, then there is no guarantee about what the method will do.
+Post-conditions are things that should be true when the method finishes, i.e., what you need to make happen!
 Review the pre-conditions and post-conditions carefully.
 You should start this assignment by finishing the `CurDoublyLinkedList` class.

 ### `TestCurDoublyLinkedList`